A U.S. labor Shortage? Here are 10 Problems With That.

 Anyway, they suffer through and get their degree.
 Then they re-enter the job market and discover something horrible; their college degree isn’t worth that much to most employers.
-In fact, in many cases, it’s the minimum credential required to get even the most basic, entry-level job in the field they were seeking.
-Unfortunately, entry-level jobs don’t usually provide a good income, so they are forced to head back to college to get an even better degree.
+In many cases, it’s the minimum credential required to get even the most basic, entry-level job in the field they were seeking.
+Unfortunately, entry-level jobs don’t usually provide a good income, so they must head back to college to get an even better degree.
 When they achieve their advanced degree, they head back out only to find that many employers don’t want to provide a higher wage for that advanced education.

 Problem #8 – Technology

 In many ways, we have done this to ourselves.
-Our lack of knowledge, our ridiculous belief that being smart wasn’t cool, our never-ending complaints about having to do anything and our unreasonable “get something for nothing” mentality has forced the hand of industry.
-Now, most of us going to be freelancers in the future.
+Our lack of knowledge, our ridiculous belief that being smart wasn’t cool, our never-ending complaints about having to do anything, and our unreasonable “get something for nothing” mentality has forced the hand of industry.
+Now, most of us are going to be freelancers in the future.
 Doing what?
 Who knows?
-If only the education system would have taught people about what minimum wage really is and how raising it has never worked (among many other things, of course).
+If only the education system would have taught people what minimum wage really is and how raising it has never worked (among many other things, of course).
 Yes… a complex problem indeed.

 Problem #9 – Employee’s Unreal Expectations

 Unfortunately, it’s not just millennials that I’m talking to here.
 It’s everyone.
-Everyone is contributing to this problem and the unwillingness to see the world for what it is really is just making it worse.
+Everyone is contributing to this problem, and the unwillingness to see the world for what it is really is just making it worse.
 Party politics, the blame game, etc. How dumb are we that we encourage the sinking of the boat that we are all on just because we don’t like the captain?
 How dumb are we that we advocate systems of government known to kill millions just because we are not getting our way?